llnl/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

   body is executed by every OpenMP thread.
 To distribute work, use ``RAJA::loop<RAJA::omp_for_exec>(...)`` (or another OpenMP *inner* policy) inside the launch body.
-If you use a sequential loop policy inside an OpenMP launch, each OpenMP thread will execute the loop independently.
+If you use a sequential loop policy inside an OpenMP launch, each OpenMP thread will execute the **entire** loop independently.

 The first RAJA-based kernel for parallel GPU execution using the RAJA CUDA back-end we introduce is: